 The Bodhisatta was once a king.
 His mother was a cruel, harsh, unruly woman, but the Bodhisatta felt it would be too disrespectful for him to say anything about it.
-One time while walking with her though the palace grounds, a blue jay screeched and the servants yelled, “What a harsh shriek.
+One time while he walked with her through the palace grounds, a blue jay screeched, and the servants yelled, “What a harsh shriek.
 Shut up, already!”
-Later they heard a cuckoo sing a sweet song and everybody around stopped to listen carefully to its sweet voice, saying, “Sing away, Birdie.
+Later, they heard a cuckoo sing a sweet song and everybody around stopped to listen carefully to its sweet voice, saying, “Sing away, birdie.
 Sing away!”
 Now the Bodhisatta saw his opportunity to rebuke his mother’s behavior.
-He pointed out to her that the beautiful, colorful bird had a harsh voice that annoys people while the mottled grey bird was very popular and pleasant to the ear.
+He pointed out to her that the beautiful, colorful bird had a harsh voice that annoyed people, while the mottled grey bird was very popular and pleasant to the ear.
 This showed that being gentle and sweet was the best way to behave.
 His mother understood his wise advice and completely changed her ways.

 In the Lifetime of the Buddha

 Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, had an arrogant, cruel, and violent daughter-in-law (the king’s mother was her in an earlier birth) who hurled abuse and hard blows to people around the house day and night, and never helped her husband or anyone else in the family.
 She had absolutely no good qualities.